qian-o/MediaWPF/README_EN.md

 **This project refers to Lei Xiaohua's blog, so we highly appreciate his contribution to audio and video technology.**

 **Implementation principle:**<br>
-Hardware decoding is achieved through the [LibVLCSharp](https://code.videolan.org/videolan/LibVLCSharp) library to call back video frame data in **YUV format (8bit, 10bit)**, and the pictures are rendered through [GLWpfControl](https://github.com/opentk/GLWpfControl) (this control is based on D3DImage, so there is no problem with the spatial domain).<br>
+Hardware decoding is achieved through the [LibVLCSharp](https://code.videolan.org/videolan/LibVLCSharp) library to call back video frame data in **YUV format (8bit, 10bit)**, and the pictures are rendered through [GLWpfControl](https://github.com/opentk/GLWpfControl) (this control is based on D3DImage, so there is no airspace problem).<br>

 **Video YUV data -> OpenGL -> Shader(YUV to RGB) -> picture rendering** <br>